 Previous to joining The Daily News, Woolsey managed newspapers in a wide variety of markets -- both large and small.
 But regardless of size, Woolsey insists each newspaper focus on its local communities first.

 "Newspapers are blessed to be chosen by their readers to represent and serve their communities, and that trust must be earned each and every day.
 It is my goal for The Daily News to be nothing short of the very best newspaper possible for Galveston County."

-Woolsey and his wife, Maryrine, have two adult children who attend college in Georgia.
+Woolsey and his wife, Maryrine, have two adult children.